 - Support fuzzy search

-- Write and publish some integrations with other projects, e.g. various static site generators, Wordpress, etc.
+- Build and publish some integrations with other projects, e.g. various static site generators, Wordpress, etc.

 - Get a logo! (illustrator recommendations appreciated!)